 |50 – 60 °F||High||Drysuit or 7 mm wetsuit, or wetsuit with dry-top|

 Is it ever too cold to kayak?

 Not really no, there is no minimum safe water temperature for kayaking.
-As long as your lake hasn’t frozen over and you wear proper clothing and have safety gear, you can go kayaking in freezing waters.
+As long as your lake hasn’t frozen over and you wear proper clothing, you can go kayaking in freezing waters.
 Weather permitting of course.